mixchad/AddingBitcoin/README.md

 It is run by volunteers who believe in the benefits of non-government sound money, that doesn't rely on a trusted third party.

-There were many attempts at electronic money before [Satoshi Nakamoto's invention](https://www.bitcoincash.org/bitcoin.pdf) - and many afterwards too.
+There were many attempts at electronic money before <a href="https://www.bitcoincash.org/bitcoin.pdf" target="_blank">Satoshi Nakamoto's invention</a> - and many afterwards too.
 But as it stands today, Bitcoin Cash looks like the most likely to succeed.
 That's why we're here.

 ### Make this website clearer